haleyoba/kwk-bwdc-2025/README.md

 # Employment Scrollytelling Website

-This project is a Svelte-powered scrollytelling experience that visualizes employment-population ratios across different racial and ethnic groups as part of the KWK x BWDC 2025 Challenge.
-As you scroll through the site, interactive charts and maps gradually reveal how geography, industry, wages, and transportation intersect with employment trends,uncovering ethnic disparities and guiding deeper understanding.
+This project is a Svelte-powered scrollytelling experience that explores how employment-population ratios across different racial and ethnic groups combined with educational attainment data serves as an indicator of Black wealth as part of the KWK x BWDC 2025 Challenge.

 ---